BEST Lending Co logo

 • Landlords refinancing or purchasing rental properties (including short-term rentals) wanting DSCR loan qualification without W2 income

-• Developers and builders needing ground-up construction financing with interest-as-disbursed structures and quick approval
+• Developers and builders needing ground-up construction financing with interest-as-disbursed structures and application-timing claims

 • Experienced investors who have been rejected by traditional lenders but have strong deal fundamentals and equity position